 Most importantly, the project is being performed in a scientific manner with full recognition that when each sample of biodiesel fuel is complete, a fuel refined to the current ASTM standard is the result.

-After designing, building and learning from their three original batch processing machines (1 liter, 14 gallon and 150 gallon), the students will soon build ten 1-liter batch processing units that will go out on loan to other science classrooms throughout the state of California.
+After designing, building, and learning from their three original batch processing machines (1-liter, 14 gallons, and 150 gallons), the students will soon build ten 1-liter batch processing units that will go out on loan to other science classrooms throughout the state of California.

 The Eco-Fuel Research Project also has a social purpose and that is to make the students aware of energy-driven emissions and, most importantly, the impact diesel can have on improving these areas.